 Planning Your Medicinal Garden

 But before you buy a single seed or plant for your medicinal garden, do the research.
-Make sure you know the plants needs as it grows including light, soil, pH, and watering.
+Make sure you know what the plant needs as it grows including light, soil, pH, and watering.
 Learn how big each plant will grow and how much maintenance is required.

 Next, draw yourself a small sketch of what you want the design of your medicinal garden to look like.
 Will you have an elderberry tree or a pine tree in there?
 That will require much more room and you will have to consider the soil and the shade that those trees may provide.